toyo54/Vic0Lan/README.md

 |   Interested in all technologies and their uses ⚙

-|   Visual Studio Code / IntelliJ
+|   Vim / Visual Studio Code / IntelliJ

 ## Languages / Frameworks